 60″ x “20 is gym size; we typically see running belts this size on machines costing twice that of the Horizon, so it was a nice surprise to see a gym sized belt on a machine in this price range.

 Running belt size is the most important thing to look out there when buying a treadmill.
 It will determine who can use the machine and for what.

-And while nearly all treadmills in the price category are limited to walking and jogging, the Horizon T202, because of the 60″ length belt can be used for walking, jogging, and running the only machine we have found that can be comfortably used for fast-paced cardio in this price category.
+And while nearly all treadmills in the price category are limited to walking and jogging, the Horizon T202, because of the 60″ length belt, can be used to walk, jog, and run.
+The only machine we have found that can be comfortably used for fast-paced cardio in this price category.